 The program allows 1,500 physician slots, 30 per state.
 Many states have difficulty attracting applicants, as 500-700 slots are unfilled every year.
 A report by the Rural Health Research Center finds that these poor numbers are partially due to physician abuse and poor communication from employers as well as a general difficulty integrating with the surrounding community.

 But while some states struggle to meet their physician cap, others, like Connecticut, are receiving more applications than there are slots available as hospitals look to expand their staff.

 There are numerous ways in which the Conrad 30 Program can be improved.
 Examples include expanding the number of physician slots, establishing consistent criteria across states for determining health shortages, and increasing local involvement with physicians.
 Lawmakers should also make the program permanent, so it no longer needs re-authorization from Congress.

-Allowing more doctors to practice in the United States is a solution that members of both parties should find appealing.
+Allowing more foreign doctors to practice in the United States will alleviate the doctor shortage and is a solution that members of both parties should find appealing.
 For Republicans, it’s an opportunity to simultaneously promote market-based healthcare and merit-based immigration.
 For the many Democrats who made healthcare the focal points of their campaigns, it’s an opportunity to deliver on their promises and improve healthcare access to the most vulnerable parts of America.